Dying in Place

 +$450

-Steps for Service Intake
+Steps for Intake

-1. Nurse contacts the patient and family
+1. Nurse contacts the client and family

 3. Enable eHealth & authorise healthcare providers to review the medical records